Is Dropshipping dead? Or at least, that’s what some say about the most recent, digitized development of eCommerce today.

 Critics of dropshipping cite issues of hyperconsumerism and waste from mass-produced goods in viral, flash-in-the-pan Tiktok marketing strategies and opaque supply chains, and unethical private labeling practices, to name a few.
 In response, increasingly discerning consumers and uncountable competitor dropshippers now pose significant new challenges to the dropshipping store management model.

-But isn’t the dropshipping market still growing, with massively successful stores across platforms like Shopify, and thriving demand for Aliexpress and eBay suppliers?
+But the dropshipping market is still growing, with massively successful stores across platforms like Shopify, and thriving demand for Aliexpress and eBay suppliers?
 How can dropshipping be dying or dead if that’s the case?
 Who do we believe – the fans or the critics?
 Is dropshipping still the eCommerce model for you?

-I. Is Dropshipping Dead?
+Is Dropshipping Dead?

 With its multi-billion dollar market and continued growth projections, dropshipping remains an undisputed heavy hitter and industry favorite in eCommerce.
 On top of enduring and high market performance, dropshipping also remains relevant, with fairly steady growing interest, as shown by Google Trends analysis of the past 5 years.

-A closer look at Google Trends in dropshipping, for example, reveals that while searches for ‘dropshipping’ have more or less plateaued in the past 12 months (at the time of writing), it does so at a fairly high rate.
+A closer look at Google Trends in dropshipping reveals that while searches for ‘dropshipping’ have more or less plateaued in the past 12 months (at the time of writing), it does so at a fairly high rate.
 This indicates that while we can’t expect the same explosive growth in dropshipping and eCommerce, we can expect dropshipping and most of eCommerce, in general, to retain interest from both our consumers and rivals.

 Social media marketing and the dropshipping store models that evolved around them universally employ an amplified, digital version of traditional word-of-mouth recommendations and advertising, which reliably establishes consumer trust and interest.